adobecom/milo/libs/blocks/table/README.md

 ### `sticky`
-* to enable sticky header
+* To enable sticky header.

 ### `highlight`
 * If enabled, the first row below the table header is reserved for highlights, and the second row is reserved for table headings.